 A property value can change for many reasons.
 The most obvious is the property physically changes.
 For example, a bedroom, garage, or swimming pool is added or part of the property is destroyed by flood or fire.
 The most frequent change is a change in the real estate market.
 When market values change, so do the assessments.
 Value is created by transactions in the market place.
 The assessor has the authority to study those transactions and appraise property accordingly.

 The assessed value of all buildings which are demolished is deducted from the total assessment and become effective January 1 and July 1 following the date on which the demolition was completed.

 Yes, City Council adopted a program to assist qualifying individuals on both real estate and personal property taxes.
+We encourage qualifying senior citizens and disabled persons to take advantage of our tax exemption programs.
 To qualify, individuals must meet income and net worth limitations.
 Exemption programs are also in place for disabled veterans, and spouses of military personnel killed in action (KIA).
-Citizens should contact the Commissioner of Revenue for more information about these programs.
+Citizens should contact the Commissioner of Revenue at 757-382-6455 for more information about these programs.